 The Savannah branch of the SCA (Society for Creative Anachronism) will be having interactive demonstrations anddisplays of a variety of medieval European activities throughout the day.
 Stop by for armored combat, dance, juggling, and all sorts of arts activities.

 Thrill to the bourdon and skirl of the pipers and the cadence of the drums as talented pipers and drummers perform at the 41st Annual Savannah Scottish Games.
-We will be posting the duty bands for 2017 that will parade the grounds during the day and perform in the opening and closing ceremonies.
+The Savannah Games is honored to have the following bands perform throughout the day around the grounds for the 2017 Games:

 Meet General Oglethorpe